lytinahome/NOTE-modelling-method/SVM/SVM.md

 #### the relationship between hinge loss, 0-1 loss and perceptron loss.
 TBC
+Note the hinge loss is the upper bound of 0-1 loss

 #### Appendix: other version of SVM - soft margin
 TBC

+## Non-linear SVM with soft margin
+#### what is kernal trick?

+#### the definitatino of kernal function and mapping function
+Given a kernal function, the choice of mapping function is not unique. kernal function should a positive definitive function

+#### Common used kernal functions:
++ polynomial kernal function
++ Gaussian kernal function
++ string kernal function - can be used in sequence classification

+#### the definition of non-linear SVM with soft margin.
+TBC

+#### use dual program to solve the opitimization.
+TBC

+## SMO - sequential minimal optimization

+#### basic fact of SMO.
++ SMO is to solve the quadratic programming question at large scale.
++ related to KKT condition. to do the optimization one variable by one variable.